‘Enjoy YOURSELF! That’s what 20s are for.

 – Carrie Bradshaw, Sex and the City:

-The thing is, what do you do to be able to pay for the drinks???
+Financial security had always been on top of your goals.
+The thing is, are you able to pay for the drinks???
 From learning the lessons, how do you jump into having means to even buy youngsters drinks?
 How can success be attained all the way to your 40s?

-Here are 10 helpful tips on how to just make it happen!
+Here are 10 helpful tips on how to pave the way to financial security!

 1. Find your biggest WHY.

 In the name of creation, determine your biggest WHY to keep you motivated.
 It may be your kids, the cause you’re fighting for or, your will to make a difference.
 Building something or realizing that there’s something bigger out there that is worth pursuing would be stretching you out as a person.
 You would need a daily dose of motivation from it.

 2. Take the journey.

 It’s always hard to make the first step.
 But decide.
 Either you keep on telling yourself that you’d start one of these days.
 Or you want to decide that today will be Day One of what you have been wanting to do.

 Get educated!
 Not just by degree, but by how you should make good decent money.
 By this time around, you should have a stable job at least.
 If you choose to be a freelancer, hustle up.
 Make sure you are able to save enough on top of having the ability to pay the bills.

 What kind of a risk-taker are you?
 Learn how to apply that to your financial portfolio.
 Learn about buying properties or becoming a shareholder.
 If this is too much for you, learn how a 401K works to secure your retirement at least.
 Then choose a savings plan on the side that partners with insurances that could benefit you through different forms like health insurances, life insurances or educational plans.